Motor vehicle and boat tax

 - If you have questions about your mooring location, contact the Boston Police Harbormaster at 617-343-4721, or by email: firstname.lastname@example.org.

-- If you have questions about a payment, renewal, or the mooring ordinance, call our office at 617-635-4129.
+- If you have questions about a payment, renewal, or the mooring ordinance, call the Collector's Office at 617-635-4129.
 Read the Boston Mooring Ordinance.